RIT-MDRC/Legacy_Catbot/README.md

     cd /folder_of_choice
     git clone https://github.com/RIT-MDRC/Catbot.git .
     ```
--   Switch into encoder_test branch (temporary)
+-   Switch into encoder_test branch (temporary; until merge of this branch)
     -   In the bottom blue banner, click on "main"
     -   select "origin/encoder-test"
-        Necessary until merge of this branch

 ## Downloading Necessary Library using PlatformIO